-About monthly and daily rates
+About monthly, daily, and unit-based rates

 Monthly rates in Professional